conestack/plumber/README.rst

 - traceback should show in which plumbing class we are, not something inside the plumber. yafowil is doing it. jensens: would you be so kind.
+- verify behaviour with pickling
+- verify behaviour with ZODB persistence